4/24/2025

 speaker

-John Munguchi
+John Mangucci

 President and Chief Executive Officer, CACI International

 Thank you, Jeff.
 Let's go to slide 12, please.
 In summary, we deliver double-digit revenue growth, increased profitability, strong cash flow, and solid awards.
-Our performance positions us to again raise our fiscal year 25 guidance, underscores our continued confidence in achieving our three-year financial targets.
+Our performance positions us to again raise our fiscal year 25 guidance. underscores our continued confidence in achieving our three-year financial targets.
 Additionally, we opportunistically repurchased $150 million of CACI shares to further enhance shareholder value.
-We continue to navigate a challenging and uncertain macro environment, thanks to the successful execution of our strategy.
-A strategy where we utilize commercial structure development processes in everything we do, we invest ahead of customer need, and we provide differentiated expertise and technology.
+We continue to navigate a challenging and uncertain macro environment thanks to the successful execution of our strategy, a strategy where we utilize commercial sector development processes in everything we do, we invest ahead of customer need, and we provide differentiated expertise and technology.
 This strategy enables CACI to continue delivering increased speed, agility, efficiency, and lethality.
-And we see proof point after proof point, that this is exceptionally well aligned to the administration's priorities.
+And we see proof point after proof point that this is exceptionally well aligned to the administration's priorities.
 As is always the case, our success is driven by our employees' talent, their innovation, and their commitment.
 To everyone on the CACI team, I'm proud of what you do each and every day for our company and for our nation.
 Thank you.
 And to our shareholders, I want to thank you for your continued support of CACI.
 With that, Calvin, let's open the call up for questions.

 speaker